Engee documentation

 Continuous-time transfer function model

-Let's establish links between the blocks.
-Assign the names of input and output signals, define summarising blocks and establish links between blocks using the function connect().
+Let's establish a connection between the blocks.
+We will assign the names of the input and output signals, define the summing blocks, and establish a relationship between the blocks using the function connect().

 In [ ]: